syfgkjasdkn/i-want__fast__dictionary/README.md

-I have an app which needs to have an embedded english -- with more languages should be added later -- dictionary.
+I have an app which needs to have an embedded english -- with more languages added later -- dictionary.
 Currently, I'm using postgres to store the words and their definitions. `pg_trgm` is used to enable "fuzzy" search over the words.

 This repo looks into more efficient and straighforward ways of having an indexed dictionary inside the app: